vendia/blog/releases/2022-08-26-releasenotes.md

 # Control Plane and Data Plane Geo-Blocking
 To help protect our customers, Vendia Share's Control Plane and [all of its operations](https://www.vendia.net/docs/share/share-graphql-schema#vendia-share-graphql-schema-reference) are now *inaccessible to traffic* originating from a set of high-risk countries.
 This technique, known as [geo-blocking](https://en.wikipedia.org/wiki/Geo-blocking).

-This same mechanism is now also in place on our [Enterprise customers'](https://www.vendia.net/pricing) Data Planes (i.e. protecting the GraphQL interfaces of your nodes).
+This same mechanism is now also in place on our [Enterprise customers'](https://www.vendia.net/pricing) Data Planes (i.e. protecting the GraphQL interfaces of your Nodes).

 This additional layer of protection is one of many security mechanisms in place to keep your Vendia account, your Unis, and the _data in your Unis_ safe.

 # Improved Ingestion and Consensus Performance
 Vendia Share heavily leverages the serverless services of the major public cloud service providers.
 The scale, resilience, and performance of those services is unmatched and, as a result, so is Vendia Share's own scale, resilienca, and performance.

 Over the last month, we've made substantial improvements to the throughput available to our customers.
-This includes both ingestion performance (e.g. the number of transactions accepted by a node in a given time period) and consensus performance (e.g. the number of transactions ledgered across a Uni in a given time period).
+This includes both ingestion performance (e.g. the number of transactions accepted by a Node in a given time period) and consensus performance (e.g. the number of transactions ledgered across a Uni in a given time period).
 We have successfully **increased ingestion performance and consensus performance by an order of magnitude** and will continue to optimize our internal ingestion and consensus implementation to maximize the capabilities of the serverless services on which Vendia Share is built.

 For more information about Vendia Share's current and near-term performance targets, as well as the real-time data sharing workloads for which Share is unmatched, [contact us](mailto:bd@vendia.net).